awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorCustomOrigin.md

 ### User\-Agent Header<a name="request-custom-user-agent-header"></a>

-If you want CloudFront to cache different versions of your objects based on the device a user is using to view your content, we recommend that you configure CloudFront to forward the applicable headers to your custom origin:
+If you want CloudFront to cache different versions of your objects based on the device that a user is using to view your content, we recommend that you configure CloudFront to forward one or more of the following headers to your custom origin:
 + `CloudFront-Is-Desktop-Viewer`
 + `CloudFront-Is-Mobile-Viewer`
 + `CloudFront-Is-SmartTV-Viewer`